tanmay-kalbande/Lead-Quality-Prediction/README.md

-# Lead Quality Prediction Project
+# Lead Quality Prediction

 ## Business Problem

-This project aims to identify high potential leads for a company to improve sales effectiveness.
-Predicting lead quality helps prioritize sales efforts.
+This project aims to predict the quality of sales leads as high or low potential to help prioritize sales efforts.

-## Data Overview
+## Data

-The dataset contains 7328 rows and 15 columns capturing information about leads like product, source, location etc. Target is lead status as high/low potential.
+The data contains information about leads like product ID, source, location, sales agent etc. The target variable is the lead status categorized as high potential or low potential.

-## Project Goal

-Build a classification model to predict if a lead is high or low quality.
-Compare performance of different ML algorithms.
+The data has 7328 rows and 15 columns.

 ## Methods Used

 - Exploratory Data Analysis
-- Data Preprocessing (encoding, handling null values)
+- Data Preprocessing
+  - Handling missing values
+  - Encoding categorical variables
-- Balancing classes using SMOTE sampling
+- Sampling using SMOTE to balance class distribution
+- Modeling
-- Modeling with Logistic Regression, SVM, Random Forest, XGBoost etc
+  - Logistic Regression
-- Hyperparameter Tuning to optimize models
-- Evaluate models on accuracy, AUC ROC, F1 score

-## Key Results
+  - Decision Tree

-- Random Forest performs best with 77% accuracy and 0.77 F1 score
+  - Random Forest
+  - SVM
+  - Neural Network
+  - Naive Bayes
+  - KNN
-- XGBoost comes second with 75% accuracy
+  - XGBoost
-- Significant lift over a baseline model
+- Hyperparameter Tuning
+- Model Evaluation and Selection

+## Tech Stack

+- Python
+- Pandas, Numpy
+- Matplotlib, Seaborn
+- Scikit-learn
+- Jupyter Notebook

 ## Conclusion

-Random Forest works well for lead quality prediction.
-This project provides a template for using ML to improve sales conversions.
+Several models were trained and evaluated.
+Random Forest performed the best with 77% accuracy and 0.77 ROC AUC.
+XGBoost was second best with 75% accuracy.
+The top models significantly improved lead prioritization compared to a basic model.

 ## Future Work

+Some ways to improve the model:

-- Try neural network models like LSTM
+- Try deep learning models like LSTM for sequence data
+- Use larger dataset to improve performance
-- Add model explanations using SHAP values
+- Add model explanability using SHAP values
 - Deploy model to web application